 One of the factors we insisted on was a small footprint.
 We were looking for mini 5.1 receivers that didn’t compromise the functionality nor performance.
 This definitely reduced the choice, but we found what we were looking for.
 Let’s go over each individual model and see what they bring to the table.
 These are our recommendations for the 4 best small 5.1 receivers on the market.

-When it comes to compact form, Marantz NR1504 Slim Line definitely takes the cake.
+When it comes to compact form, Marantz NR1506 Slim Line definitely takes the cake.
 However, that’s not the only aspect it excels at.
-Marantz NR1504 Slim Line is a very simple and easy-to-use receiver.
+Marantz NR1506 Slim Line is a very simple and easy-to-use receiver.
 It comes packed with standard HDMI ports.
-There’s no 4K Ultra HD support, but that is one of the tradeoffs.
-The Slim Line (see full specs) compensated that with a whole array of great features.
+Unlike the previous NR1506, it now also comes with full 4K Ultra HD support.
+The Slim Line (see full specs) also features a whole array of great features.

 This small 5.1 receiver comes with Bluetooth wireless music playback and Yamaha’s YPAO technology that adjusts the audio according to your room.
 Once fully calibrated, this feature gives you the optimal audio performance you can get in any given environment.
-Yamaha RX-V379BL is the entry level model in the RX series.
-The output is rated at 130 W at 1 kHz, 10% THD, 1-ch driven, 8 ohms, and 70 W at 20 Hz – 20 kHz, 0.09%, 2-ch driven, 8 ohms.
+Yamaha RX-V383BL is the entry level model in the RX series.
+The output is rated at 145 W at 10% THD, 1-ch driven, 6 ohms, and 80 W at 0.09%, 2-ch driven, 8 ohms.
 For the price, this is more than a decent performance.

 Pioneer’s entry level receivers were always interesting because of the features they offered.
 Same goes for Pioneer VSX-531-K. This somewhat basic 5.1 receiver actually brings a lot of flexibility.
 You get the same 4K Ultra HD pass-through HDCP2.2 we just talked about in the previous paragraph.
 In terms of power output, you can expect to see 140 watts per channel at 1 kHz, 1.0% THD at 6 Ohms, 1ch Driven FTC.